Join our mailing list

 amazin, why dont he play in england more

-A riotous hour-long performance from breakcore wizard Aaron Spectre.
+A riotous hour-long performance from breakcore wizard Aaron Spectre

 Berlin resident Aaron Spectre mashes up the place.
 Fact.
 Propelled along by a junglistic undercurrent, his sets have become something of legend, drawing on grime, hip hop, dubstep, ragga, punk, thrash metal and ear-pummelling breakcore.
 If this floats your boat, we recommend you check his excellent productions on Death$ucker and Omeko.